Master Life-Saving Skills: Open Water Lifeguard (OWL) Diploma

 - Interact with the public in a professional, calm, and reassuring manner

-- Build confidence in responding to emergencies and managing incidents in challenging aquatic conditions.
+- Build Confidence in Critical Situations: Respond calmly and efficiently, saving lives in challenging aquatic conditions.